PX4/PX4-user_guide/en/telemetry/esp32_wifi_module.md

 ### ESP-NOW Network

 The ESP-NOW mode offers a connectionless and encrypted alternative to traditional WiFi.
-While the data rate is reduced to <250 kbit/s the range is increased up to 1 km.
+While the data rate is reduced to < 250 kbit/s the range is increased up to 1 km.
-This mode has no limit on how many clients are connected on the autopilot side.
+This mode has no limit on how many autopilot clients are connected.
 Only channel capacity and processing capacity limit the number of clients.

 ![DroneBridge for ESP32 connection concept for ESP-NOW modes](../../assets/peripherals/telemetry/esp32/db_esp32_now_illustration.png)